adamtopaz/webpage/index.md

   [arXiv](http://arxiv.org/abs/1204.6611) [Journal](http://blms.oxfordjournals.org/content/46/1/143)

 ### Other
+- A. Topaz. *Algebraic dependence and Milnor K theory.*
+  In Oberwolfach Reports: Arithmetic Homotopy and Galois Theory (2023).
 - A. Topaz. *A linear variant of GT (joint with F. Pop).*
-  In Overwolfach Reports: Homotopic and Geometric Galois Theory (2021).
+  In Oberwolfach Reports: Homotopic and Geometric Galois Theory (2021).
 - A. Topaz. *On the (generic) cohomology of function fields.*
-  In Overwolfach Reports: Field Arithmetic (2018).
+  In Oberwolfach Reports: Field Arithmetic (2018).
 - A. Topaz. *On Milnor K-groups of Function Fields.*
   In Oberwolfach Reports: Valuation Theory and its Applications (2014).
 - A. Topaz. *Detecting Valuations Using Small Galois Groups.*